dirvine/data_chain/docs/data_blocks.md

 GROUP_SIZE - QUORUM nodes changing.
 In this situation there is a strong cryptographic proof of the data validity.

+When a `DataChain` starts the entries are signed by ever changing, but a majority of previous nodes.
+As the chain grows this rolling majority of different signatories can be cryptographically confirmed.
+This process continues to the very top of the chain which will contain entries signed by the majority of the current close group of nodes.
+This current group of nodes can cryptographically validate the chain since it's inception and thereby confirm the validity of every data element referred to by this chain.

+As groups change and the network grows, or indeed shrinks, many chains held by various nodes will have a common element.
+This allows such chains to be cross referenced and build a complete picture of data from the start of the network.
+These side benefits are merely touching the surface and will be added to during this paper.
+In essens though this chain of verifyable data lements provides a provable sequence of data validity and also the sequence of such data appearing on the network.

-It is through this recondition that assures the ability for a `DataChain` to be validated and therefore allows data to be republished.
+It is through this basic recondition of chained majority agreements that assures the ability for a `DataChain` to be validated and therefore allows data to be republished.

 # Motivation